faceyspacey/redux-first-router/README.md

 In practice, what that means is having the address bar update in response to actions and ***bi-directionally*** having actions dispatched in response to address bar changes, such as via the browser back/forward buttons.
-The "bi-directional" aspect is embodied in the diagram above where the first blue arrows points both ways--dispatching actions changes the address bar, *and* changes to the address bar dispatches actions.
+The "bi-directional" aspect is embodied in the diagram above where the first blue arrows points both ways--i.e. dispatching actions changes the address bar, *and* changes to the address bar dispatches actions.

 In addition, here are some key obstacles **Redux First Router** seeks to *avoid*:

 * having to render from any state that doesn't come from redux
-* cluttering component code with route-oriented components
+* cluttering component code with route-related components
-* the added complexity of 2 forms of state: redux state vs. routing state
+* the added complexity [and bugs] from 2 forms of state: redux state vs. routing state
 * large API surface areas  of packages/frameworks like `react-router` and `next.js`
 * workarounds that such large *(likely "leaky")* abstractions inevitably require to achieve a professional app